atlonglastkibet/jav-nairobi/README.md

-# AI-Powered Transit Equity Analysis for Nairobi
+Jav-Nairobi: Deep Learning for Equitable Matatu Routing in Nairobi's Informal Transit Networks

 **Jav** (Sheng for *Matatu*) - Advanced spatial machine learning and graph neural networks for evidence-based public transport planning in informal transit systems.

 ![Jav Banner](./docs/images/banner.png)

-This project demonstrates how modern artificial intelligence can transform transit planning in developing cities by combining multiple data sources, spatial analysis, and machine learning to predict optimal locations for transit infrastructure while ensuring equitable service distribution.
+This project demonstrates how modern deep learning can transform transit planning in developing cities by combining multiple data sources, spatial analysis, and machine learning to predict optimal locations for transit infrastructure while ensuring equitable service distribution.
 Using Nairobi's matatu network as a case study, the analysis provides actionable recommendations for improving public transport accessibility across diverse urban neighborhoods.

 **3.5 million Nairobi commuters** use matatus daily, yet a 10km trip can take **78 minutes** in underserved areas.
 Traditional transit planning relies heavily on expert judgment and limited data analysis.
 This project addresses three critical challenges: identifying where to place new transit stops, understanding spatial and temporal equity in service distribution, and developing systematic approaches to network optimization that consider both ridership potential and social equity.